N0bh/CubiKits.Documentation/docs/projects/Basic/Lorfi-L/Components-Sensors/Flame-Sensor.md

-# Flame Sensor using Lorfi-W
+# Flame Sensor using Lorfi-L

 # Description